UnicoLab/FlowyML/docs/contributing.md

-# Contributing to UniFlow 🤝
+# Contributing to flowyml 🤝

-We welcome contributions to UniFlow!
+We welcome contributions to flowyml!
 Whether it's reporting a bug, improving documentation, or adding a new feature, your help is appreciated.

 ## Development Setup 🛠️